itriedcoding/text-to-image/CONTRIBUTING.md

 ## 👨‍💻 How to Contribute

-There are several ways to contribute to this project:
+Thereutable ways to contribute to this project:

 1.  **Report Bugs:** If you find a bug, please open an issue on GitHub.
 2.  **Suggest Features:** Have an idea for a new feature or improvement?
 Open an issue to discuss it.